Dr. Elena Valdameri

 Enlarged view: elena

 I have been Senior Researcher/Oberassistentin at the Chair for the History of the Modern World since June 2021.
-I work on the history of modern South Asia, with specific interest and expertise in the history of political thought, the anticolonial movement, the politics of the body and citizenship.
+I work on the history of modern South Asia, with specific interest and expertise in the history of political thought, the anticolonial movement, women’s history, the history and politics of the body and citizenship.
 Central focus of my ongoing research project Training Female Bodies, Making Good Citizens: Women’s Physical Education between Global Trends and Local Politics in India (1900s – 1950s) is the emergence of girls' and women's ‘modern’ physical education and its role in citizenship building in late colonial and early postcolonial India.
+In the SNSF-funded project Shaping Asian Future Generations in an Age of (De)Colonisation: Playgrounds and outdoor games in India and China (ca 1900s–1950s), I examine the emergence of playgrounds in (semi)colonial and postcolonial urban contexts as broadly educational and political sites where future generations were shaped according to different ways of thinking about childhood and youth.